 Consulting Opportunity At BLOOM Cleantech Cluster

 The United Nations Industrial Development Organization (UNIDO), the Ministry of International Business and Industry (MIBI), the Barbados Investment & Development Corporation (BIDC) and the Clean Tech Cluster Barbados (BLOOM) are jointly implementing the Global Environment Facility (GEF) funded project “Strategic platform to promote sustainable energy technology innovation, industrial development and entrepreneurship in Barbados”.
 The project contributes to the implementation of the National Strategic Plan 2005-2025, which aims at making Barbados a “green circular economy” and the “most environmentally advanced green country in Latin America and the Caribbean”.
-The Caribbean Centre for Renewable Energy and Energy Efficiency (CCREEE) is an executing partner of the project.

 The development of a “clean-tech market” in Barbados requires an equilibrium between demand and local supply of green quality products and services.
 However, currently the capacities of the local private sector to deliver these products and services are limited.
 Barbadian clean-tech businesses and start-ups face manifold barriers related to policy and regulation, knowledge, capacity, as well as access to R&D, quality infrastructure and finance.
 Moreover, there exists only a very limited coordination and cooperation within the sector.